 Alimony Attorney in Albuquerque, New Mexico

 Alimony, also known as spousal support, is a reasonable amount of money paid to a spouse as financial support following a divorce.
 The court will determine how much money has to be paid, basing on the present and future obligations and needs of both spouses, as well as the ability to pay spousal support.
 There are different types of alimonies that the court grants and knowing if you qualify for any of them is important, especially when the divorce process gets extra tedious.
-Advocates New Mexico has one of New Mexico’s experienced alimony attorneys in Albuquerque, NM who can help you out.
+Family Law New Mexico has one of New Mexico’s experienced alimony attorneys in Albuquerque, NM who can help you out.